cournape/audiolab/scikits/audiolab/docs/src/index.rst

 License
 -------

-audiolab is released under the LGPL, which forces you to release back the modifications you may make in the version of audiolab you are distributing, but you can still use it in closed softwares.
+audiolab is released under the LGPL, which forces you to release back the modifications you may make in the version of audiolab you are distributing, but you can still use it in closed softwares, as long as you don't use a modified version of it.

 Quick view
 ==========